biscuitdelicious/Coffe-and-Wifi/README.md

 ### What did I learn from this?

-* Get to know the nuts and bolts of WTForms
+* Get to know the nuts and bolts of WTForms.
-* Learn how to set up and use Flask like a ~~pro~~ developer
+* Learn how to set up and use Flask like a ~~pro~~ developer.
-* Understand how to save and display data on your website
+* Understand how to save and display data on a website.